Embrace the freedom it offers, not the restrictions it brings.

 Yes, you can stay worry-free about medications!

-The majority of medication absorption occurs in the upper small intestine, whereas the large intestine is responsible for absorption of slow-release medications.
-Some medications that are taken by mouth may not be as effective in people with a colostomy or ileostomy.
+The majority of medication absorption occurs in the upper small intestine, whereas the large intestine is responsible for the absorption of slow-release medications.
+Some medications that are taken by mouth may not be as effective for people with a colostomy or ileostomy.
 This is because the medications take longer to absorb.
 A liquid medication can be absorbed faster and may work better.
 Many medications can affect the frequency of your bowel movements.
-Pain meds can cause constipation while some antibiotics and antacids may cause diarrhea.
+Pain medications can cause constipation, while some antibiotics and antacids may cause diarrhea.

 Yes, you can be stress-free about pouch overfill!

 As you get used to your ostomy, it helps to plan food and liquid intake so that your pouch doesn’t fill during a long meeting or trip.
 Plan to empty your pouch frequently.
 It’s best to do so before it’s half-full.
 You’ll also want to keep your ostomy supplies with you at all times.
 You never know when you will need them in case of a leak or other accident.

 Many people with ostomies travel extensively, from camping trips to cruises to airplane excursions around the world.
 Take double the supplies you think you need to last the entire trip.
 Carry an extra pouching system and other supplies on the plane with you in case your checked luggage is delayed or lost.
 You can print a travel card from the United Ostomy Associations website to show the TSA agent to make them aware that you have an ostomy.
 When traveling by car, keep your supplies in the coolest part and avoid the trunk or back window ledge.
 Seat belts will not harm the stoma when adjusted comfortably.

 Yes, an ostomy is okay while you are on other cancer treatments!